brandur/sorg/content/fragments/turn-off-your-cellphone.md

 entertainment, and (2) communication interrupts.
 The smartphone acts as the main delivery vector for both these things.

-Now it's time to disable wi-fi and turn off my phone.
+Now it's time to disable wi-fi and turn off my phone and get some work done.

 [daily-beast]: http://www.thedailybeast.com/articles/2013/03/27/how-i-write-nathan-englander.html